 Stephanie: I sort of made my own little budget with the money going in and money going out.
 And I have a timeline which shows when my paycheck is going to come, when I have to pay my AmEx bill or my car payment or whatever.

 I bring it up and make sure I have a look at it once a week or so just to make sure that everything is accounted for.
 And then on the spreadsheet, I have a section where I put in what my balances are in all my accounts like Ameritrade, Capital One 360 (where I saved for my house down payment), Vanguard accounts—everything like that.
 Then once a week I go in and put all the numbers in myself.
 Now, I use Empower.

 Stephanie: It’s so nice because you’re talking about looking at your asset allocation across different things.
 There’s almost no way for me to do that by myself trying to…

 Rob: I’m anal about this.
 I log-in almost every day.
-I’m curious, how often do you actually log-in and check your Personal Capital?
+I’m curious, how often do you actually log-in and check your Empower?

 Rob: Right.
 Sometimes I’m happy to see that but sometimes I’m not.